CM Registration (CMREG) - Settings - General Settings

 • Enable profile picture - If enabled, the user will be able to change profile picture from edit profile page.
 Note: this feature was introduced in version 3.2.7.

-Enabled option on the front-end:
+Editing the profile picture on the front-end:

 Admin can see the result while editing user profile on the back-end: